About me

 Flip Puzzle

 I was a core member of the development team for a game whose objective is to reach a chest by any means possible, whether it be flipping to "the other side" or collecting keys to unlock doors, while avoiding enemies and traps.
 The game features a story mode and a level editor, where players can create their own stages and share them online for others to compete on.
-I joined the project in its early stages and quickly became a integral part of the team.
+I joined the project in its early stages and quickly became an integral part of the team.
 My contributions included implementing gameplay mechanics, animations, and the backend of the level editor and saving system.
 I also designed the Web API and worked with the web team to ensure the game could be played online.

 OSR Star Finder